pendulum-project/ntpd-rs/README.md

 In Q1 2023 we completed our work on NTS.
 Our implementation is now full-featured, it supports NTP client and server with NTS.

-Our roadmap for 2023:
+Our roadmap for 2023-2024:

-* Q2 2023: Adoption work, improved packaging, FreeBSD support
+* Q3 2023: Stable release
-* Q3 2023: Stable release (pending funding)
+* Q4 2023: Experimental features, NTS pool, NTPv5
-* Q4 2023: Development work on experimental features, NTS pool, NTPv5 (pending
+* Q4 2023 / Q1 2024: Packaging for Linux distributions
-  funding)
+* Q1-Q4 2024: Packaging and industry adoption, maintenance & community work

 We seek sponsorship for features and maintenance to continue our work.
 Contact us via pendulum@tweedegolf.com if you are interested!